ahamedali95/JSpractice/OOP/notes.md

 should be narrowly aligned with that responsibility.
 This principle goes hand in hand with the separation of concerns––the idea that the various responsibilities, or concerns, of a computer program should be separated out into discrete sections.

+### Encapsulation

+Encapsulation refers to enclosing all the functionalities of an object within that object so that the object’s internal workings (its methods and properties) are hidden from the rest of the application.
+This allows us to abstract or localize specific set of functionalities on objects.

+### Polymorphism

+Polymorphism is one of the tenets of Object Oriented Programming (OOP).
+It is the practice of designing objects to share behaviors and to be able to override shared behaviors with specific ones.
+Polymorphism takes advantage of inheritance in order to make this happen.